 Action Node

-An Action Node gives the ability to execute functionality during the processing of a Dialogue Sequence.
+An Action Node gives the ability to run functionality during the processing of a Dialogue Sequence.
 For example, emitting a signal, registering a journal entry, or updating state.

 They have the following characteristics: